-When determining if the minimum signal strength referenced in Section 510.4.1.1 exists at a subject building, the signal strength shall be measured at any point on the exterior of the building up to the highest point on the roof.
+When determining if the minimum signal strength referenced 510.4.1.1 exists at a subject building, the signal strength shall be measured at any point on the exterior of the building up to the highest point on the roof.

+- Buildings and areas of buildings that have minimum radio coverage signal strength levels of the King County Regional 800 MHz Radio System within the building in accordance with Section 510.4.1 without the use of a radio coverage system. - In facilities where emergency responder radio coverage is required and such systems, components or equipment required could have a negative impact on the normal operations of that facility, the fire code official shall have the authority to accept an automatically activated emergency responder radio coverage system. - 3.
+One- and two-family dwellings and townhouses. - 4.
+Subject to the approval of the fire code official, buildings other than highrise buildings, colleges, universities and buildings primarily occupied by Group E or I occupancies that have completed a Mobile Emergency Responder Radio Coverage application and submitted payment as outlined in the application. - 510.1.1 Occupancy.
+It shall be unlawful to occupy any portion of a building or structure until Emergency Responder Radio Coverage have been tested and approved in accordance with the provisions of Section 510. - 510.2 Emergency responder radio coverage in existing buildings.

-- 510.1.1 Occupancy.
-It shall be unlawful to occupy any portion of a building or structure until Emergency Responder Communication Coverage has been tested and approved in accordance with the provisions of Section 510. - 510.2 Emergency responder communication enhancement system in existing buildings.
-Existing buildings shall be provided with approved in-building, emergency responder communications enhancement system for emergency responders as required in Chapter 11. - 510.3 Permit required.
-A construction permit for the installation of or modification to in-building, emergency responder communication enhancement systems and related equipment is required as specified in Section 105.6.4.
+Existing buildings shall have approved radio coverage for emergency responders as required in Chapter 11.

+510.3 Permit required.

+A construction permit for the installation of or modification to emergency responder radio coverage systems and related equipment is required as specified in Section 105.7.6.
 Maintenance performed in accordance with this code is not considered a modification and does not require a permit.

-Prior coordination and approval from the Frequency Licensing Authority is required before installation of an Emergency Responder Communication Enhancement System.
+Prior coordination and approval from the Public Safety Radio System Operator is required before installation of an Emergency Responder Radio System.
+Until 2022, such approval is required from EPSCA, King County, Seattle or ValleyCom depending on the location of the installation.
+In 2022 PSERN will be the single operator of a county wide system.

-Designers and contractors should be aware of PSERN's requirements for Distributed Antenna Systems which can be found via https://psern.org/requirements/
+In order to be forward compatible, designers and contractors should be aware of PSERN's requirements for Distributed Antenna Systems which can be found via https://psern.org/requirements/